Feersum Endjinn: Plot summary

 Asura is a young woman who awakens in a re-incarnation facility with no memory.
 She is compelled to travel towards the castle, rapidly gathering knowledge about the world before being captured by the security forces.
 She is interrogated within the crypt, but is able to resist the questioning, becoming stronger at understanding and manipulating her virtual environments.
 As she escapes her virtual prison, she is physically freed by Gadfium, assisted by the copy of Count Sessine who guided her to Asura's location.
-Asura broadcasts to the world the truth regarding the encroachment and the attempts of the monarchy to prevent the activation of the crypt sub-systems.
+Asura broadcasts to the world the truth regarding the Encroachment and the attempts of the monarchy to prevent the activation of the crypt sub-systems.
 She explains her origin, being an emissary of the crypt that was combined with the mind of Count Sessine who sacrificed himself in the process.
 She was created by the crypt because the relevant systems were kept separate by their designers to prevent infection by chaos.
 The so-called chaotic elements of the crypt are a burgeoning ecology of Artificial Intelligences.
 Asura states that both the humans and chaos will have to learn to live with each other.
 Asura and Gadfium depart, reaching an elevator which is activated for them by Bascule after reaching the control room at the summit of the tower.
 Asura is able to activate the "Fearsome Engine" of the title, which begins the slow process of relocating the solar system out of reach of the cloud.

 Writing style

 A quarter of the book is told by Bascule the Teller and is written phonetically in the first person using phonetic transcription and shorthand (also evinced in the novel's title).
-No dialect words are used, but there are (inconsistent) hints of a Scottish and a Cockney accent.
+No dialect words are used, but there are hints of a Scottish and a Cockney accent.